LeonSering/leonsering/content/publication/pham-2020-dynamic/index.md

   of the particles in dynamic equilibria can be characterized by specific static flows, called thin flows with resetting.
-The second main result is the existence of Nash flows over time, which we show in a constructive manner by extending a flow over time step by step by these thin flows.</p>
+The second main result is the existence of Nash flows over time, which we show in a constructive manner by extending a flow over time step by step by these thin flows.
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2007.01525